- Omena’s Past

 - Support Us

-Lavender Lane was formerly a private home and the owner’s shop named Woodland Herbs & Twisted Whiskers Gift Shop (a Northport farm) selling lavender, other herbs, and gourmet food products.
-It was also a rental property for a number of years and in need of a serious rehab.
-In 2018 the property was totally restored and is now a summer cottage rental, OVPA’s office/conference room and a computer “hot spot.”
+Lavender Lane (LL) an example of an early 20th century house and outbuilding.
+At one time it was a private home and the unattached garage served as the owner’s shop, which was called the Woodland Herbs & Twisted Whiskers Gift Shop (a Northport farm).
+The shop sold lavender, other herbs, and gourmet food products.
+The main house was also a rental property for a number of years and badly in need of a serious update and rehab.
+In 2018, OVPA purchased the property, and then totally restored it.
+LL is now a summer cottage rental and a long-term winter rental.
+The unattached garage (outbuilding) serves as OVPA’s office/conference room and a computer “hot spot” for OVPA members to use, at no charge.

 With its beautiful beach frontage and convenient location, it is a popular summer weekly rental as well as a winter long-term rental.